-My partner, who is a righty, has been looking for a really fine-nibbed pen to take notes with at work on small pieces of paper.
-They recently got a Sailor Pro Gear Slim in fine, and a Sailor 1911S with a 21k zoom nib.
-They got a zoom nib so that it could eventually be ground into an extreme predator nib, which is an extra fine held normally and an architect when flipped over.
-We both have TWSBI minis in EF, and they always write EF in quotes because it’s not fine enough.
-So last week, they decided to try and write with that pen with the nib flipped over (or reverse writing) and they had a great experience!
+My girlfriend, who is a righty, has been looking for a really fine-nibbed pen to take notes with at work on small pieces of paper.
+She recently got a Sailor Pro Gear Slim in fine, and a Sailor 1911S with a 21k zoom nib.
+She got a zoom nib so that it could eventually be ground into an extreme predator nib, which is an extra fine held normally and an architect when flipped over.
+We both have TWSBI minis in EF, and she always writes EF in quotes because it’s not fine enough.
+So last week, she decided to try and write with that pen with the nib flipped over (or reverse writing) and had a great experience!

 Now the MontBlanc, written in green on the sample page, is an elevated reverse experience.
-Both me and my partner loved writing with this, it’s great.
+Both me and my girlfriend loved writing with this, it’s great.

 The Monte Rosa is a vintage pen by MontBlanc, the model I have is from the late 1950s.
 The nib is labeled medium on the piston knob but the tip is upturned like a waverly nib.
 I don’t know if all MontBlanc steel nibs are like this, or if this nib was worked on at some point in its lifetime, but it writes very smoothly.
 Writing reversed at a high angle you’re using more of the ball at the top of the nib.
 So, you get a finer line without sacrificing smoothness or ink flow.
 Writing reverse with this pen is what I imagine writing with a kugel nib feels like.
 I just found out about that type of nib yesterday and I’m very excited about them.